St Georges-super-Ely

-St Georges super Ely, also known as St Georges (Sain Siorys), is a small village and community in the western outskirts of Cardiff, in the Vale of Glamorgan, South Wales.
+St Georges-super-Ely, also known as St Georges (Sain Siorys), is a small village and community in the western outskirts of Cardiff, in the Vale of Glamorgan, South Wales.
 Lying to the northwest of Culverhouse Cross, between Peterston-super-Ely and Michaelston-super-Ely, it contains a medieval church and ruined manor house dated to the fifteenth century.
-The community includes the settlements of Drope, Downs and Sant-y-Nyll.
+The community includes the settlements of St Brides-super-Ely, Drope, Downs and Sant-y-Nyll.

 History

-In the 1870s, John Montgomery Traherne of the wealthy Traherne family was the Reverend of St Georges.
+In the 1870s, John Montgomery Traherne of the wealthy Traherne family was the vicar of St Georges.

 Geography

 St Georges super Ely lies to the northwest of Culverhouse Cross, beyond Coedarhydyglyn, and to the east of Peterston-super-Ely.
 It can also be accessed by road from Michaelston-super-Ely, across the A4232 road.
 The Cardiff-Bridgend railway and River Ely pass through the village.

 Landmarks

 The village contains a church, dedicated to Saint George, which dates to the fourteenth century.
 It is Grade II* listed.
 Built in the form of a Greek or St. George's cross, it is described by Geoffrey R. Orrin as "one of the smallest cruciform churches in the diocese if not in Wales".